Tyler Stephenson Preview, Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.01 team ERA ranks 12th across all MLB pitching staffs.
+- The Giants have the 11th-ranked team ERA among all league pitching staffs (3.99).

-- Giants pitchers combine to surrender 141 home runs (1.1 per game), the fifth-fewest in baseball.
+- The Giants allow the third-fewest home runs in baseball (141 total, 1.1 per game).

-- His last time out was on Wednesday against the Philadelphia Phillies, when the righty tossed five innings, surrendering two earned runs while allowing five hits.
+- The righty last appeared on Saturday against the Atlanta Braves, when he went 5 1/3 innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.